Whenever new regulations come into effect, some amount of confusion is sure to follow.

 Almost all PBX or Multi-line Telephone Systems (MLTS) can do this today.
 In order to comply you simply provision the location of your desk phones with an underlying 911 service provider like Bandwidth.
 It is a straightforward provisioning task—there is no magic here.
 You identify all the phone numbers and where they are located in the building.
 Each phone gets a 911 record or telephone number.

 3. Does RAY BAUM’s Act require that I acquire new phone numbers and provision 911 for all my desk phones?

 Not exactly.
-I can tell you how to fulfill the requirement, but I can’t tell you if you must.
+I can tell you how to fulfill the requirements, but I can’t tell you if you must.
 That requires a legal opinion and you need to ask a lawyer what the regulation means for your enterprise.

 What I am saying is that the technical requirement to send “dispatchable location” to public safety can be fulfilled with the use of existing off-the-shelf provisioning of 911 records in the existing equipment.
 In my hundreds and hundreds of engagements with customers managing both vintage and more current PBXs, the vast majority can be provisioned to fulfill this technical goal.
 It’s very easy.

 4. If regular phones with telephone numbers can be provisioned to fulfill the requirement, what about services that rely on phones that may not include telephone numbers, like extensions?

 These features, commonly called Emergency Location Identification Number and Emergency Response Location (ELIN/ERL), have been offered on most PBX systems since the late 1990s.

 5. How do I know if my PBX has the ELIN/ERL feature for 911 support for extensions?

 Your PBX documentation usually has a whole chapter on 911 and emergency calling.